Explore this course:

 Course description

 The International Criminology MA will allow you to explore key challenges in criminology and criminal justice internationally.
-It's designed for both those who have studied criminology previously, and those who come from law or other social science perspectives, as well as criminal justice practitioners.
+It's designed for those who have studied criminology previously, those who come from Law or other Social Science and Humanities perspectives, and criminal justice practitioners.

 Our research-led teaching draws from the research expertise of the many expert and internationally known criminology and criminal justice staff at the University of Sheffield.